dmkhitaryan/YakopcicPOC/README.md

 The `input_volt/interactive_iv` functions essentially do the same thing: both create voltage pulses based on parameters such as 'on' and 'off' voltages among others.
-The difference is that the first function is hardcoded (for testing purposes), whereas the second one is the generalised solution for future uses.
+The difference is that the first function is hardcoded (for testing purposes, is now deprecated), whereas the second function is the generalised solution that works for varying number of pulses.

 The `generate_wave` function is responsible for actually constructing the array for the